I mentioned last week that the kids had both gotten lice this month.

 There we loaded up on Tea Tree Oil, which I know almost all bugs hate.
 It's antifungal, antimicrobial, and it disinfects better than bleach and peroxide.

-We also picked up this stuff
+We also picked up this stuff.

 It's all natural and full of good herbs like Rosemary and Cedar oil.
 Also it smells delicious, but I'm apparently the only one who thinks that {the kids hate the smell of lemongrass oil, which is in here}.